Trucking

 STAY CONNECTED – SIGN UP FOR PROJECT UPDATES

 Kinross Alaska will work diligently to keep you updated on our activities and to listen and take into consideration your suggestions and concerns.
-In addition to occasional community meetings, you can use our website as a place to ask questions or make comments and to sign up for transport updates.
-We have organized a local advisory committee to serve as our eyes and ears in the area and we plan to establish a project hotline once trucking operations begin.
+In addition tocommunity meetings, you can use our website as a place to ask questions or make comments and to sign up for transport updates.
+We have organized a local advisory committee to serve as our eyes and ears in the area in line with Kinrosscommunity outreach guidance for all of your sites. .

 Email Manh Choh Community Relations: ManhChohCR@kinross.com